 This means whether you are tall, short, young, old, able bodied or living with a disability, your home is built to accommodate various backgrounds and needs and can continue to support you without additional changes being made in the future.

-Universal Design offers options to homeowners that not only boost their resale value in the future but can potentially save them money and give them the option of staying in their home as they age as well.
+This offers options to homeowners that not only boost their resale value in the future but can potentially save them money and give them the option of staying in their home as they age as well.

-Examples of Universal Design in the Home
+Examples in the Home

 Universal Design takes into account that there is no “one-size-fits-all” when it comes to the needs of families and individuals.
-Here are some more common Universal Design components that don’t need to break your budget:
+Here are some more common components that don’t need to break your budget:

 - Wider hallways and door openings (36 to 42 inches wide)